2021 Tesla Model Y and Toyota RAV4 Prime Feature Differences

 - Small 3rd row seat is an option

 - MSRP.
 Tesla owns their dealers.
 No shenanigans like some Toyota dealers requiring thousands over MSRP in markups or expensive dealer add-on packages.
-(On the downside, that also means no deals for well under MSRP if we ever return to a buyer’s market)
+On the downside, that also means no deals for well under MSRP if we ever return to a buyer’s market and recently has led to 8 month delivery times or longer.

 A few other nice feature advantages: